Do I have to pay for medical treatment here in Cardiff?

 How do I register with a doctor?

-When registering with a doctor, you will need to take with you your passport and proof that you are a student (eg your student ID card) and you should ask to be registered as an NHS patient.
-You will receive a medical card with an NHS number once you are accepted as a patient.
+When registering with a doctor, you will need to take with you your passport and proof that you are a student (e.g. your student ID card) and possibly proof of address.
+You should ask to be registered as an NHS patient.
+You will be asked to complete a registration form, this could be paper or online.
+This will allow the surgery to keep your details securely on file.
 Most doctors' surgeries have male and female doctors so please specify if you have a preference.
+It might not always be possible to see a doctor on the day you register so please ensure that you register with a doctor as soon as possible after arriving to Cardiff and securing your permanent address.

 Can I register with a dentist?